 An overview of recent coronavirus-related legislation

-In the last week, there’s been a flurry of activity in Congress and from the Internal Revenue Service (IRS) that could impact your tax planning and retirement accounts.
+In the last few months, there has been a flurry of activity in Congress and from the Internal Revenue Service (IRS) that could impact your tax planning and retirement accounts.

 On March 18, 2020, Congress passed the Families First Coronavirus Response Act (Families First Act).
-On March 20, 2020, the IRS issued Notice 2020-18, providing a variety of extensions.
-This activity was followed by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act ), the third phase of the legislative response to the coronavirus pandemic enacted on March 27, 2020.
-This article summarizes the tax relief provisions and IRS deadline extensions—and what they might mean for you.
+This activity was followed by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the third phase of the legislative response to the coronavirus pandemic enacted on March 27, 2020.
+Since then, the IRS has issued a series of Notices, including Notices 2020-18, 2020-23, 2020-50 and 2020-51 providing a variety of extensions and guidance related to the CARES Act.
+This article summarizes the tax relief provisions and IRS deadline extensions—and what they could mean to you.

-The package of legislation and notices contains measures impacting all sorts of businesses and personal finance concerns.
-This article only addresses the personal federal tax and retirement account aspects and does not cover the other provisions included in the CARES Act or state-specific relief that may have also been issued.
+The package of legislation and recent IRS notices contains measures impacting all sorts of businesses and personal finance concerns.
+This article only addresses the personal federal tax and retirement account aspects and does not cover the other provisions included in the CARES Act, nor state-specific relief that may have also been issued.
 As always, please consult your tax advisor if you have questions about the CARES Act, IRS deadline extensions, and state-specific relief in terms of how they may impact your specific situation.

 Here are eight of the principal changes that may affect you: